 How to Use Bondi Sands Self Tanning Foam Self-Tanning

-First of all, you should pluck the skin so that the hair does not affect the tan.
+First of all, you should shave your skin so that the hair does not affect the tan.
 Afterwards, we shower and exfoliate to remove dead cells and other debris.
 We need completely clean skin so that the self-tanner is applied evenly.

 Once showered and dried, we apply it.
 We must use the mitten and apply a little product on it or directly on the skin.
 We must shake the product and use the equivalent of the size of a peach, more or less.

 We start with the feet and go up evenly in circular movements.
 Be very careful especially in the back of the knees and other folds of the skin.
-I like to pay special attention to the back of the thigh.
+I like to pay special attention to the back of the knees and thighs.

 The last part you need to work on is your hands.
 I like to apply just a little very carefully and use the remains of self-tanner for the face and neck.